 Under Medicare's prospective payment system for hospital outpatient services, or OPPS, a hospital is paid for outpatient services on a rate per service basis that varies according to the ambulatory payment classification group, or APC, to which the service is assigned rather than on a hospital's costs.
 Each year the Centers for Medicare and Medicaid Services, or CMS, publishes new APC rates that are determined in accordance with the promulgated methodology.

-Services provided in non-hospital based freestanding facilities, such as independent diagnostic treatment facilities, are paid under the Medicare Physician Fee Schedule, or MPFS.
-All of HMCA-IMPERIAL's clients are presently in this category of independent diagnostic treatment facilities.
+Services provided in non-hospital based freestanding facilities are paid under the Medicare Physician Fee Schedule, or MPFS.
+All of HMCA's clients are presently in this category.
 The MPFS is updated on an annual basis.

 Healthcare Reform Legislation